SkiylianSoftware/YT-automation/README.md

 ### Re-Authentication
 You will need to create all credentials as described in the above integrations

+### All-automation
+You will need to create all credentials as described in the above integrations

 ### Background Music
 To supply background music, you will need to:
 - Import all of the music tracks into the project playlist you would like to be selectable for the background music